 “The DNA is a double-stranded biomolecule made up of two polynucleotide chains while the RNA is a single-stranded biomolecule made up of a single polynucleotide chain.”

-Why DNA is double-stranded?
-Well, it is still a mystery but scientists believe that the DNA is more susceptible to damage- it is the genetic material in almost all living entity, thus if one of the strands is damaged, a second strand can be used to repair it or form another complementary strand like it.
+Why DNA is double-stranded? well, it is still a mystery but scientists believe that the DNA is more susceptible to damage- it is the genetic material in almost all living entity.
+Thus if one of the strands is damaged, a second strand can be used to repair it or form another complementary strand like it.

 A genome of us contains coding and non-coding both types of DNA- arranged on chromosomes.

-If we stretch all the DNA of a cell it is actually 3 meters long hence it is very important to fit it inside the cell.
+If we stretch all the DNA of a cell it is actually 3 meters long.
+Hence it is very important to fit it inside the cell.
 DNA packaging allows to arrange it on chromosomes and fit inside the cell.

 The entire human genome contains 3.2 billion base pairs while if we consider the total RNA of a cell, it is only several kb long.

-Although both nucleic acids are almost similar, DNA is made up of the deoxyribose sugar while the RNA is made up of the ribose sugar only.
+Although both nucleic acids are almost similar, the DNA is made up of the deoxyribose sugar while the RNA is made up of the ribose sugar only.